The Ambassador (rapper)

 William Tyrone "Duce" Branch a.k.a.
 The Ambassador or Ambassador is a Christian hip-hop artist who has recorded both independently and as a founding member of the group The Cross Movement.
 Branch is the former president of Cross Movement Ministries.
 He is an alumnus of Dallas Theological Seminary and has a Master in Theology degree graduating with honors.

 Personal life

 A graduate of Dallas Theological Seminary, William "Duce" Branch a.k.a. the Ambassador is the co-planter of Epiphany Fellowship in Philadelphia.
 He has toured globally as a solo artist and with the Cross Movement.
 He has also served as the president of the non-profit organization Cross Movement Ministries and ministered the gospel through rap and preaching for nearly 15 years.

-Building on the success of his second solo project, The Thesis and his Grammy- and Stellar-nominated release HIStory with group the Cross Movement, he released The Chop Chop: From Milk to Meat', produced by J.R., Official, Tony Stone and HOTHANDZ.
-Its first singe was "Gimme Dat!"
+Building on the success of his second solo project, The Thesis and his Grammy- and Stellar-nominated release HIStory with group the Cross Movement, he released The Chop Chop: From Milk to Meat, produced by J.R., Official, Tony Stone and HOTHANDZ.
+Its first single was "Gimme Dat!"

-As of February 2020, he is the assistant professor of preaching and Bible and undergraduate chapel coordinator for The College at Southeastern Baptist Theological Seminary.
+As of February 2020, he is the assistant professor of preaching and Bible and undergraduate chapel coordinator for The Judson College at Southeastern Baptist Theological Seminary.